carissalow/rapids/docs/features/extracted.rst

 Name	           Description
 ===============    ===================
 day_segment        The particular ``day_segments`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` metrics_events     The different measures that can be retrieved from the events in the Screen dataset.
-See :ref:`Available Screen Events Metrics <screen-events-available-metrics>` Table below metrics_deltas     The different measures that can be retrieved from the episodes extracted from the Screen dataset.
-See :ref:`Available Screen Episodes Metrics <screen-episodes-available-metrics>` Table below episodes           The action that defines an episode
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features_events     The different measures that can be retrieved from the events in the Screen dataset.
+See :ref:`Available Screen Events Features <screen-events-available-features>` Table below features_deltas     The different measures that can be retrieved from the episodes extracted from the Screen dataset.
+See :ref:`Available Screen Episodes Features <screen-episodes-available-features>` Table below episodes           The action that defines an episode
 ===============    ===================

-.. _screen-events-available-metrics:
+.. _screen-events-available-features:

 ..
-    **Available Screen Events Metrics**
+    **Available Screen Events Features**
-    The following table shows a list of the available metrics for Screen Events.
+    The following table shows a list of the available features for Screen Events.
         =================   ==============    =============
         Name                Units             Description
         =================   ==============    =============